sparkflows/sparkflows-docs/docs/user-guide/git-integration/import-project.rst

    :alt: GlobalRepo
    :width: 60%

-Import project fom other Git repo
+Import project from other Git repo
 ------------------------------------
 - Select ``IMPORT FROM OTHER REPO``.
 - Provide the url of other Git repo, all branches of provided git url get loaded below.